How to Get a Pest Control Technician License in Pennsylvania

 How Pennsylvania Compares

-Pennsylvania requires 0 hours of pre-license education for pest control technicians.
+Pennsylvania does not require any pre-license education hours.
 The average total cost in Pennsylvania is around $1,200, compared to the national average of $1,290.
 Pennsylvania's 3-year renewal cycle is longer than the national average of 2.2 years.

 How Much Does a Pest Control Technician License Cost in Pennsylvania?